cc-ats/machine_learning_example/README.md

 # machine_learning_example
 This repository could be copied to `oscer` with `git clone git@github.com:cc-ats/machine_learning_example.git`.
 It would be more than welcomed to submit any bugs and feature request in the issue section.
-I also recommend you to set up your own `branch` by,
+I recommend you to set up your own `branch` by,
 ```
-git remote add origin git@github.com:cc-ats/machine_learning_example.git
 git branch -M junjie
 git push -u origin junjie
 ```